maxibor/maxibor.github.io/content/publication/yates-community-curated-2020/index.md

   and automated checks to facilitate compatibility with established sequence-read archives and term-ontologies ensure consistency and interoperability for future meta-analyses.
-This collection will also assist in standardising metadata reporting for future ancient metagenomic studies.textless/ptextgreater
+This collection will also assist in standardising metadata reporting for future ancient metagenomic studies.
 publication: '*bioRxiv*'
 url_pdf: https://www.biorxiv.org/content/10.1101/2020.09.02.279570v1
 url_code: https://github.com/SPAAM-workshop/AncientMetagenomeDir